 Parking: parking is free in all three starting points.

 Usage: Use is mild.
 Few users frequent the connecting trail.
 Most users are bikes and it is not unusual to see inline skaters.

-Surface Condition: Very smooth asphalt.
+Surface Condition: Smooth asphalt.
+Some sections have patched asphalt.
+Other areas are prone to twig and leave coverage from tree canopies.
 One wooden bridge over 169 is mildly challenging.